jing2uo/lily58-shop/content/docs/policy/shipping-return.md

 ## Customs Duties

 - Customs duties, VAT, or import taxes (if any) are the responsibility of the buyer.
 - Please check your local customs regulations before placing an order.

-- We cannot undervalue the shipment or mark it as a gift to avoid duties.

 ## Returns

 - Due to the **very high cost of international logistics**, we currently **do not accept returns**.
-- In most cases, the round-trip shipping fee would exceed the price of the keyboard itself.
+- In most cases, the cost of sending it back and forth can be almost as much as a new keyboard.

 ## Refunds